 - Filming in the library requires advanced approval.
 Complete the application (PDF) and submit your request to the main campus reference desk.

-When accessing the research databases and other e-resources from off campus, you will be prompted to login.
-Once you login with your MySWC account, you'll be able to use the databases, e-journals, and e-books just as if you were on campus.
+When accessing the research databases and other e-resources from off-campus, you will be prompted to log in.
+Once you log in with your MySWC account, you will be able to use the databases, e-journals, and e-books just as if you were on-campus.
 Off-campus access is limited to currently enrolled students, faculty and staff of Southwestern College.